Orthopyroxene/Cover-Letter/README.md

 As part of my ongoing projects in QGIS, I am developing a unique web mapping application tailored for Dungeons and Dragons enthusiasts.
 This application allows users to create detailed, interactive maps based on real-world suburb data, enabling them to design and manage campaigns with geographic precision.

 ### Project Overview
 - **Objective:** To integrate real-world geography into D&D campaigns by transforming suburb maps into fantasy settings.
-Looking to develop skillset in relation to user interactivity.
 - **Tools Used:** QGIS for map creation and processing, integrated into a web platform for interactive user engagement.
 Maps created using Inkarnate.
 - **Current Status:** In development, with several prototype maps already created.
-Developing interactivity between large and small scale maps.

 ### Sample Maps
 Below are some examples of the progress I've made with maps of Glen Forrest, showcasing both a grid overlay for gameplay and a poster-style map for storytelling: